BY SALONEE MISTRY

 “I should be studying at this time and not begging or fighting with the university to help us,” Mr Oborne said.

-He added the lack of communication about the finer details surrounding the examination has created a lot of stress and anxiety for many students.
+He added the lack of communication about the finer details surrounding the exams has created a lot of stress and anxiety for many students.

-Academic Board representative James Desmond said students have serious accessibility concerns regarding the Faculty of Law's email announcement.
+Academic Board representative James Desmond said students have serious accessibility concerns regarding the Faculty of Law’s email.

 “We will be seeking clarification at both the steering committee and the next board meeting,” Mr Desmond said.

-“We've received a number of reports from concerned students, and we seek to clarify the university's position and advocate the student voice as we have so far all semester," he said.
+“We’ve received a number of reports from concerned students, and we seek to clarify the university's position and advocate the student voice as we have so far all semester.”

-Of the 192 students surveyed, it was found 93 per cent of respondents "feel unsupported" by the Faculty of Law during the semester one exam period.
+Of the 192 students surveyed, 93 per cent “feel unsupported” by the Faculty of Law during the semester one exam period.

-Forty six per cent of the respondents have actively considered changing universities, with some having already applied for transfers.
+46 per cent of the students surveyed have actively considered changing universities, with some having already applied for transfers.

-Additionally, 94 per cent believe their internet will be inadequate to sustain the duration of their exams.
+Additionally, 94 per cent of the students surveyed believe their internet will be inadequate to sustain the duration of their exams.

-A Monash University spokesperson said several law units require supervised examinations to replicate a real-world environment and ensure students satisfy the threshold learning outcomes.
+A Monash University spokesperson said several law units require supervised exams to replicate a real-world environment and ensure students satisfy the threshold learning outcomes.